wandeg/microsoft-graph-docs/api-reference/docstubs/api/group-assignlicense.md

     }
   ],
   "removeLicenses": [
-    "79f7c404-c404-79f7-04c4-f77904c4f779"
+    "11a8cc2e-cc2e-11a8-2ecc-a8112ecca811"
   ]
 }
 ```

 ### Response
-Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,